HarnoorG/Data-Analysis-Portfolio/CRIME-WEATHER-AND-DAYLIGHT-SAVINGS-PROJECT/README.md

 ![RDDV](https://github.com/user-attachments/assets/37f00e4f-3d04-4441-9ca6-9e3b862e5809)

+Just like we said for the RD plot of property crimes, when it comes to the RD plot of violent crimes there doesn't seem to be any significant jump in the curve after we cross the cut-off that switches to daylight saving time.
+This means that for the effect of daylight saving time on violent crimes we estimate that there isn’t any effect so daylight saving most likely doesn’t affect violent crime.

 ### Changing data type of the dayofweek variable
 If we want to see the effect that each specific day of the week has on violent and property crime when we do a linear regression, we need to switch these variables type to factor.